 Source: Authors' elaboration using UN Comtrade data.
-Each node denotes a country and its size reflects its connectivity or degree of centrality as described in the text.
-The darker color indicates a larger value of betweenness centrality and a more influential "hub" role in the semiconductor supply chain between countries.
-Arrows illustrate the import and export value of each country.
+Each node denotes a region and its size reflects its connectivity or degree of centrality as described in the text.
+The darker color indicates a larger value of betweenness centrality and a more influential "hub" role in the semiconductor supply chain between regions.
+Arrows illustrate the import and export value of each region.
 Outward-pointing arrows represent exports and inward-pointing arrows represent imports.
+"Taiwan" represents Taiwan, China.
+"China" represents Mainland, China.